aptech/docs/docs/data-management/programmatic-import.rst

 GAUSS will automatically detect many standard date formats (LINK TO LIST HERE).

-Can I load non-standard date formats?
+How to load non-standard date formats?
 -----------------------------------------------------------------------------

 GAUSS allows you to specify any arbitrary date format.
-To accomplish this you use a a BSD strftime specifier as used with :func:`strctoposix`.
-A BSD strftime specifier can be used with the `date` keyword in order to specify a non-standard date format.
+To accomplish this create a format string using BSD strftime specifiers to replace the date elements.

-[CHART OF STRFTIME SPECIFIERS]
+.. note:: The full list of strftime format specifiers can be found in the documentation for :func:`strctoposix`.

-For example if you have a file named `date_test.csv` with these contents:
+The strftime specifier tells GAUSS how to interpret the date elements of the text.
+For example consider a file containing the contents below:

 ::